mike-ward/mike-ward.github.io/_posts/2009-01-02-favorite-c-idioms.md

     RegisterMethod(typeof(MyClass), "SomeMethod");

 Well, that sucks because of the lack of strong-typing.
-What if I rename "SomeMethod"?
+What if I rename `SomeMethod`?
 Now, in 3.5 however, I can do this in a strongly-typed fashion:

     RegisterMethod(cl => cl.SomeMethod());

-In which the RegisterMethod class uses Expression> like this:
+In which the `RegisterMethod` class uses Expression> like this:

     void RegisterMethod(Expression> action) where T : class
     {